Empowering Geoscience and Engineering Education for the Energy Transition.

 Geoscientists and engineers are uniquely equipped to explore Earth’s interconnected systems in 3D and 4D, enabling them to play a pivotal role in shaping the future of energy.
 Their expertise can be applied to various domains, including critical minerals, carbon sequestration, hydrogen storage, and geothermal energy development.

-Moreover, these programs can serve as models for fostering innovative collaborations between academia and industry, embracing diversity and interdisciplinary work, and addressing pressing societal and environmental challenges.
+Moreover, these programs can serve as models for fostering innovative collaborations between academia and industry, embracing interdisciplinary work, and addressing pressing societal and environmental challenges.
 By reshaping geoscience and engineering education to meet the demands of the future, it’s time to inspire a new generation of students passionate about sustainable energy solutions.

 Read Drs.
 Sorkhabi and Deo’s full publication in “Issues in Science and Technology” here.